SingTel-DataCo/Tevis/README.md

 ## Dataset Browser Features
 1. Load CSV/Parquet files and auto-assign table names
+   - Large files with 100s of columns
+   - Columns with very complex schema (e.g. map of list-map pairs)
 2. Query tables using SQL
    - Use Spark SQL built-in functions: https://spark.apache.org/docs/latest/api/sql/index.html
    - Join different tables
 3. Copy query results to clipboard
 4. Download query results to CSV
 5. Visualize query results with charts/maps
-6. Add new query sections and tabs
+6. Add new query sections and tabs - use it like you would on Jupyter/Zeppelin notebooks
 7. Save your workspace so tabs and query sections are persisted
 8. Unmount datasets

 ## Requirements
-1. Java 8 (not compatible with 11 or later due to Scala 2.11 constraints)
+1. Java 8 (not compatible with Java 11 or later due to Scala 2.11 constraints)
 2. For Windows users, there is no need to install winutils.exe

 ## Install and run Tevis locally